t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 # State of the Art {#sec5}

-This section is organized as follows.
-Section {{sec5-1}} summarizes state of the art on IP-based systems, within IETF and in other standardization bodies.
-Section {{sec5-2}} summarizes state of the art on IP-based security protocols and their usage.
-Section {{sec5-3}} discusses guidelines for securing the IoT as proposed by other bodies.
-Section {{sec5-4}} analyzes status of other relevant standards, in particular, those by NIST regarding IoT and IoT security.
+This section is organized as follows. {{sec5-1}} summarizes state of the art on IP-based systems, within IETF and in other standardization bodies. {{sec5-2}} summarizes state of the art on IP-based security protocols and their usage. {{sec5-3}} discusses guidelines for securing the IoT as proposed by other bodies. {{sec5-4}} analyzes status of other relevant standards, in particular, those by NIST regarding IoT and IoT security.

 ## IP-based IoT Protocols and Standards {#sec5-1}